 I trained at Regent's University, London, and gained the following qualifications:

 Postgraduate Diploma (Level 7)- Integrative Psychotherapy and Counselling

 In addition to my private practice I work as a counsellor within a London mental health charity based in Hackney, where I see clients both long and short-term about a wide range of issues.

 I previously worked as a counsellor for the City and East London Bereavement Service, based in Bethnal Green and Docklands.
-There, I worked with clients who had suffered traumatic loss, including pre and postnatal, multiple bereavement, sudden or unexpected loss through illness, suicide or violence, and the impact of long-term unprocessed grief.
+There, I worked with clients who had suffered traumatic loss, including multiple bereavement, sudden or unexpected loss through illness, suicide or violence, and the impact of long-term unprocessed grief.